sergiu-szatmari/share-your-travels-mini-cms/README.md

 # _"Share your travels"_ mini CMS

-Mini cms-like app that serves as a blogging platform for travelling story sharing.
+Mini cms-like app that serves as a blogging platform for sharing stories by travelling enthusiasts.

 ## Requirements